murthyrudra/NeuralNER/NeuralNERMono/README.md

 ```

 ## Data
 Due to licensing issue we are unable to share the data for English and Indian languages (except Marathi).
-For Marathi, please fill the form here http://www.cfilt.iitb.ac.in/ner/annotated_corpus/
+For Marathi, please fill the form here http://www.cfilt.iitb.ac.in/ner/download_data.html

 However, Spanish and Dutch data are freely available here https://www.clips.uantwerpen.be/conll2002/ner/.
-Also, we make a copy of these two languages data available in the Data folder.
+German NEr data is taken from https://nlpado.de/~sebastian/software/ner_german.shtml.
+Also, we make a copy of Spanish, Dutch and German languages data available in the Data folder.